pact-foundation/pact-specification/implementation-guidelines/README.md

 ## Verification
 1. Each interaction should be verified independently without any data leaking from a previous interaction.
 1. To this end, a developer should be able to specify a "setup" hook and an "teardown" hook that will run before/after each interaction, as well as a setup/teardown hook for each provider state.
 1. Provider states should be able to be scoped by the consumer name.
-So, for example "a thing exists"
+So, for example "a thing exists" for Consumer A should be a different setup hook to "a thing exists" for Consumer B.

 ## Interaction filters